ComPWA/ComPWA-legacy/doc/source/index.rst

-..
-ComPWA documentation master file, created by sphinx-quickstart on Thu Jan 18 12:52:15 2018.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to ComPWA's documentation!
 ==================================

 Welcome to the documentation of the Common Partial-Wave-Analysis Framework (ComPWA).
-These docs are meant to provide information about the installation of the framework, documentation of the ongoing development as well as howtos to get things running.
-Have fun!
+These docs are meant to provide information about the installation of the framework, howtos to get things running, information on the design, as well as documentation of the ongoing development!

 .. toctree::
    :maxdepth: 2